-Add accounts: Click to add a new ONVIF account.
+Add user: Click to add a new ONVIF user.

-Account: Enter a unique account name.
+Username: Enter a unique username.

-New password: Enter a password for the account.
+New password: Enter a password for the user.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example letters, numbers, punctuation, and some symbols.

-Repeat password: Enter the same password again.
+Repeat password: Enter the same password again